Energy Reduction and Management Strategy

 Incorporate solar panels such as building-integrated photovoltaics (BIPV) systems in common areas, where applicable Reduce reliance on the grid and lower carbon emissions

-Construction Use electricity directly from the power grid supply to reduce reliance on diesel generators Reduce emission levels of carbon, sulphur oxides, nitrogen oxides and particulates
+Construction Use electricity directly from the power grid supply to reduce reliance on diesel generators where applicable Reduce emission levels of carbon, sulphur oxides, nitrogen oxides and particulates

 Operation of Assets Identify high energy consumption installations and their respective energy management opportunities, e.g. installation of PV, chiller upgrading and lift modernisation Reduce electricity consumption and cost